 Bullying has grown into a major problem.
 It puts countless adolescents under heightened emotional stress.
 According to the New York Daily News, data collected in Brazil reveals that kids who experience bullying are more likely to grind their teeth while they sleep.

 A Strikingly Common Habit

-The power of words: Kids who were verbally bullied were four times as likely to grind their teeth.
+Oral health and bullying: Kids who experienced verbal bullying were four times as likely to grind their teeth.

 Researchers looked at the oral health and academic experiences of over 300 children ages thirteen to fifteen.

 Sixty-five percent of the bullied students ground their teeth.